-While the alternating fortnightly collection of the yellow-lidded recycling and the red-lidded general waste bin will not be able to be changed, residents who feel they may need more capacity for their recycling are able to upgrade to a 360litre yellow-lidded recycling bin free of charge.
+While the alternating fortnightly collection of the yellow-lidded recycling and the red-lidded general waste bin will not be able to be changed, we encourage you to wait for your new bins to arrive and start using them straight away.

-We already compost at home, do we still need the FOGO bin?
+We already compost at home, do we still need the FOGO lime green-lidded bin?

 Even if you don’t have a lot of food or garden waste, residents are encouraged to use their FOGO bin to ensure we can recover as much organic waste as possible.
 If food and garden waste is sent to landfill, it generates harmful methane gas and contributes to higher processing costs through landfill fees.

-If you find there’s not much going in your FOGO bin each week, you may wish to speak to your neighbour to see if you can set up a sharing arrangement.
+If you find there’s not much going in your lime green-lidded FOGO bin each week, you may wish to speak to your neighbour to see if you can set-up a sharing arrangement.

-I’m already paying for an additional recycling/waste bin, how will the change to three bins affect my current service?
+I’m already paying for an additional recycling/waste bin, how will the change to 3-bins affect my current service?

-We encourage you to continue to compost at home, however you can use your lime green-topped FOGO bin for things you can’t put in your home compost bin, like bones, meat and seafood!
+We encourage you to continue to compost at home, however you can use your lime green-lidded FOGO bin for things you can’t put in your home compost bin like bones, meat and seafood!

 I live on a small block and don’t have enough room to store three bins at my property.

-How will the system work for people living in a unit or apartment complex?
+How will the 3-bin FOGO system work for people living in a unit or apartment complex?

-If you find you are having problems with storage after receiving the new bins, please contact 1300 635 845 to arrange a site visit from a City officer to discuss the issues and find solutions for you.
+If you find you are having problems with storage after receiving your new bins, please contact us to arrange a site visit from a City Officer to discuss the issues and to help find a solution for you.